ansible/ansible-runner/docs/intro.rst

    For an example see `the demo envvars <https://github.com/ansible/ansible-runner/blob/devel/demo/env/envvars>`_.

-**Ansible Runner** will inherit the environment of the launching shell (or container, or system itself).
+**Ansible Runner** will inherit the environment of the launching shell.
 This file (which can be in json or yaml format) represents the environment variables that will be added to the environment at run-time::

   ---